bibleexchange/romans__textbook/textbook/en/romans-en.md

 ### GUILTY AS CHARGED!

 ### No flesh is justified by deeds of law.

 This law refers to more than Moses Law; there is also reference to moral law and the law of conscience.
 The Gentile did not posses Moses&apos;s Law, but every man has the moral law of God written on his heart and testified to by his conscience.

 ### The death penalty has been levied against the condemned.
 Rom.6:23

-# The True Purpose of the Law (vs. 20—30)
+# The True Purpose of the Law (v.
+20—30)

-> ROMANS 3: *Justification is by faith without the deeds of the Law.
-The Law is: an advantage to those who know it (vs. 1—2), absolute in its nature (vs. 3—8), unbending in its authority (vs. 9—19), has a distinct purpose (vs. 20—30), and is not made void, but rather is established	by our faith. (v.
-31).*
+> ROMANS 3: _Justification is by faith without the deeds of the Law.
+The Law is: an advantage to those who know it (v.
+1—2), absolute in its nature (v.
+3—8), unbending in its authority (v.
+9—19), has a distinct purpose (v.
+20—30), and is not made void, but rather is established by our faith. (v.
+31)._

 <!-- -->

-## The Law Has Never Justified Anyone vs. 20
+## The Law Has Never Justified Anyone v.
+20

 > Romans 3:20 Therefore by the deeds of the law there shall no flesh be justified in his sight: for by the law is the knowledge of sin.

 The law is accusatory by nature against all mankind.The true purpose of the law is not to justify, but is to bring the knowledge of sin.
 Alone, the Law cannot produce salvation or righteousness in the eyes of God.
 Salvation is by grace through faith in Christ Jesus.

 ### By the Deeds of the Law there shall no Flesh be Justified